 Wolfe Tayne.
 Wolf Taninbaum was a CBS and NBC staff musician who also performed as a solo artist with orchestras such as Benny Goodman, Jimmy Dorsey and Les Brown under the stage name Wolfe Tayne.
 Striving for the perfect sound, he developed saxophone reeds (among them the first synthetic reeds in 1952) and mouthpieces.
 Some of his unique mouthpiece facings were applied to Otto Link blanks, which are the desirable ‘W.T.’
 Otto Link models.

-He started the Wolfe Tayne company which produced mouthpieces at the Otto Link facility in Florida.
-He also made mouthpieces under the trade name Guy Hawkins at the same time and place.
+While he worked there, he began producing saxophone mouthpieces under the trade marks Wolfe Tayne and Guy Hawkins.
+The Guy Hawkins mouthpieces were intended to be darker sounding than the Wolfe Taynes.
 His first mouthpieces had the tip opening marked on the table.
 These are very fine pieces of high quality, easy playing and with a full sound.
 Later, the tip opening was stamped to the right of the table, like on Florida Links.
 The last had the tip opening on the shank.
-Wolf Tayne sold the companies to Babbitt and later he founded the Bari company.
+Those may have been made after he sold the companies to Babbitt.
+Later he founded the Bari company in Ft.
+Lauderdale, Florida.
+Again, the playability and sound of the mouthpieces were in a class by itself, as long as made while under his supervision.